AllenSWDB/allenswdb.github.io/databook/physiology/ephys/visual-behavior/VB-Neuropixels.md

 # Visual Behavior Neuropixels

 The Visual Behavior Neuropixels dataset consists of electrophysiological recordings of neural activity in mice performing a visual change detection task.
 Each experiment includes data from up to six Neuropixels probes recording simultaneously in cortex, hippocampus, thalamus and midbrain, while mice were exposed to different sensory and behavioral contexts, including familiar and novel stimuli, as well as active and passive stimulus blocks.
-Data for each experiment is packaged in Neurodata Without Borders (NWB) files that can be accessed via AllenSDK.
+Data for each experiment is packaged in Neurodata Without Borders (NWB) files which can be accessed via AllenSDK.

 ## Technique

-This dataset includes multi-regional Neuropixels recordings from up to 6 probes at once.
-The probes target six visual cortical areas including VISp, VISl, VISal, VISrl, VISam, and VISpm.
+This dataset includes multi-regional Neuropixels recordings from up to six probes at once.
+The probes target six visual cortical areas including {term}`VISp`, VISl, VISal, VISrl, VISam, and VISpm.
 In addition, multiple subcortical areas are also typically measured, including visual thalamic areas LGd and LP as well as units in the hippocampus and midbrain.

-Recordings were made in three genotypes: C57BL6J, Sst-IRES-Cre; Ai32, and Vip-IRES-Cre; Ai32.
-By crossing Sst and Vip lines to the Ai32 ChR2 reporter mouse, we were able to activate putative Sst+ and Vip+ cortical interneurons by stimulating the cortical surface with blue light during an optotagging protocol at the end of each session.
+Recordings were made in three [genotypes](transgenic-tools): C57BL6J, Sst-IRES-Cre; Ai32, and Vip-IRES-Cre; Ai32.
+By crossing Sst and Vip lines to the Ai32 ChR2 reporter mouse, we were able to activate putative Sst+ and Vip+ cortical {term}`interneurons` by stimulating the cortical surface with blue light during an {term}`optotagging` protocol at the end of each session.

 ![probeandopto](/resources/probe_diagram_with_optagging.webp)